cweitz621/advanced-hs-sa-tech-assessment-submission/README.md

-# HubSpot Integration Backend - Breezy Technical Assessment
+# HubSpot Integration - Breezy Technical Assessment

+**⚠️ Work in Progress**

+This is a proof-of-concept application for the HubSpot Solutions Architect Technical Assessment.
+It demonstrates how Breezy (a smart home technology company) would integrate their platform with HubSpot to sync customer data, track trials, and manage subscriptions.

-This is a backend server for the HubSpot Solutions Architect Technical Assessment.
-It provides a proxy layer between your frontend application and the HubSpot CRM API.
+The project includes both a backend server (Express.js) that provides a proxy layer between the frontend and HubSpot CRM API, and a frontend admin panel for managing customer data.

 ## Overview

 This Express.js server handles authentication and proxies requests to the HubSpot API.
-You'll build a frontend application that calls these endpoints to demonstrate how Breezy (a smart home technology company) would integrate their platform with HubSpot.
+The frontend admin panel demonstrates how Breezy (a smart home technology company) would integrate their platform with HubSpot to:

+- Sync customer data from e-commerce platform to HubSpot
+- Track thermostat purchases with line items
+- Manage trial signups and conversions
+- Monitor subscription status and conversions

 ## Prerequisites